-American Radio Relay League Radio Frequency Interference Desk 225 Main Street Newington, CT 06111 860-594-0200 E-mail: rfi@arrl.org
+American Radio Relay League Radio Frequency Interference Desk 225 Main Street Newington, CT 06111 860-594-0200 Email: rfi@arrl.org

-Please advise the complainant what steps your utility company is taking to correct this reported interference problem.
-The FCC expects that most cases can be resolved within 60 days of the time they are first reported to the utility company.
-If you are unable to resolve this within 60 days, please advise this office about the nature of the problem, the steps you are taking to resolve it and the estimated time in which those steps can be accomplished.
+Please advise the complainant within 30 days of what steps your utility company is taking to correct this reported interference problem.
+The FCC expects that most cases can be resolved within 90 days of the time they are first reported to the utility company.
+If you are unable to resolve this within 90 days, please advise this office about the nature of the problem, the steps you are taking to resolve it, and the estimated time in which those steps can be accomplished.